tinyogre/Buzz/README.md

 -----

 A mini lua web app framework.
 Lua is portugese for moon.
 Buzz Aldrin was the second man on the moon.
-This is the second lua web server I know of (see Xavante for the first).
+This is the second lua web server.
+(Alright, you got me, there are several more besides just Xavante, I just like the name Buzz.
+Plus Google's not using it any more.)

-At this point, I'm just messing around for my own education and enjoyment.
+At this point, I'm just messing around for my own education and amusement.
 Maybe it'll turn into something serious, but likely not.
+As of this writing, you should check out the Kepler project at http://www.keplerproject.org/ for more information on "real" (or at least more mature) lua web app frameworks and other useful stuff.

 Requirements
 ------------